armanaxf/urban-octo-dollop/src/content/posts/creating-visual-hierarchies-in-model-driven-apps.md

 ## Create the Hierarchy

-Setting up hierarchy on tables requires a few steps, some of which aren't clear when reading the documentation. ([Here for reference](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/define-query-hierarchical-data)).
+Setting up hierarchy on tables requires a few steps, some of which aren’t clear when reading the documentation. ([Here for reference](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/define-query-hierarchical-data)).

 In this example we'll create a table called Users, and add the following column types:

+Column Name

+Column Type

+Name

+Text

+Email

+Text(Email)

+Manager

+Lookup

 The Manager Lookup is configured to lookup to the same(Users) table.
 This is a self referencing relationship which we can configure hierarchy for.